unamundan/FermaLoop/README.md

 ### Credit

-FermaLoop's stretch feature is a from-scratch reimplementation of the core algorithm behind **Paul's Extreme Sound Stretch**, created by [Nasca Octavian Paul](https://www.paulnasca.com/) — the original tool lives at [hypermammut.sourceforge.net/paulstretch](https://hypermammut.sourceforge.net/paulstretch/).
+FermaLoop’s stretch feature is a from-scratch reimplementation of the core algorithm behind **Paul’s Extreme Sound Stretch**, created by [Nasca Octavian Paul](https://www.paulnasca.com/) — the original tool lives at [hypermammut.sourceforge.net/paulstretch](https://hypermammut.sourceforge.net/paulstretch/).
-The name "PaulXStretch" specifically nods to [Xenakios](https://github.com/essej)'s modern continuation of the project, [PaulXStretch](https://sonosaurus.com/paulxstretch/) ([source](https://github.com/essej/paulxstretch)), which FermaLoop's own feature is named after.
-No code is shared between the two — FermaLoop's implementation is its own — but the technique and its name both originate there, and crediting that clearly here felt like the right thing to do.
+The name "PaulXStretch" specifically nods to [Xenakios](https://github.com/essej)'s modern continuation of the project, [PaulXStretch](https://sonosaurus.com/paulxstretch/) ([source](https://github.com/essej/paulxstretch)), which FermaLoop’s own feature is named after.
+No code is shared between the two — FermaLoop’s implementation is its own — but the technique and its name both originate there, and crediting that clearly here felt like the right thing to do.